MBowey/Assignment_18_Blockchain_PoA/README.md

 ## Step 4 - Begin Mining Blocks
-The last step to get our blockchain up and running is to start mining blocks.
+The last step to get your blockchain up and running is to start mining blocks.

-* In order to run our seperate nodes, open seperate terminal windows and again navigate to your `Blockchain-Tools` directory
+* In order to run your seperate nodes, open seperate terminal windows and again navigate to your `Blockchain-Tools` directory

 * In each terminal window, type the following commands: